WHAT IS RENEWCELL?

-WHAT IS THE ENVIRONMENT AND CLIMATE PERFORMANCE OF CIRCULOSE®?
+WHAT IS THE ENVIRONMENTAL IMPACT OF CIRCULOSE®?

-The most comprehensive publicly available third party evaluation of the impact of Circulose® both on its own and in comparison to conventional viscose fiber is available in the report made by SCS Global Services found on this link.
-In the report, Circulose® is part of Scenario 5 – recycled cotton pulp.
+The most comprehensive publicly available third-party evaluation of the impact of CIRCULOSE®, both on its own and in comparison to conventional viscose fiber is available in the report made by SCS Global Services found on this link.
+In the report, CIRCULOSE® is part of Scenario 5 – recycled cotton pulp.

 It’s really important that sustainability efforts are based on science and relevant data.
 The SCS Global Services study linked above is five years old now, and it only uses the estimated lab scale data we had back then.